 If the medication your doctor prescribes is not covered by the plan or program you are enrolled in, they can apply to have it covered by Special Authority.

 If you are not covered by a benefit plan or social program, you will be required to pay for your hormone therapy.

-When you buy hormone medications illicitly, you cannot be sure about the quality and dosage of the product.
+There are some health risks associated with buying or borrowing hormone medications rather than getting a prescription from a health care provider.
+You cannot be sure about the quality and dosage of the product.
 Unlike medications from a pharmacy, they may be diluted or mixed with unknown substances.
 Neither will you be able to have your use of these medications and your dosage monitored by a health care provider in order to manage risks.
 The dosage required for optimal effects varies from person to person and is best determined through blood work.